Workplace Ergonomics Trainer

 A major cause of musculoskeletal disorders is poor manual handling.
 The HSE has produced specific guidance on lifting operations and a suite of tools to assist in the assessment of tasks at the following links:

-However, even with the use of such tools, musculoskeletal conditions can occur, especially with a working population of increasing age and Cordell Health would be happy to provide specific training, a device and on-site ergonomic assessments tailored to the organisation.
+However, even with the use of such tools, musculoskeletal conditions can occur, especially with a working population of increasing age and Cordell Health would be happy to provide specific training, device and on-site ergonomic assessments tailored to the organisation.
 Please contact us if you would like further details of our musculoskeletal services.

-Even if the workplace does not involve heavy lifting, sedentary work and poor design of workstation can predispose to musculoskeletal problems.
+Even if the workplace does not involve heavy lifting, sedentary work and poor design workstation can predispose to musculoskeletal problems.
 Guidance on display screen equipment can be found on the HSE website.

 Despite appropriate adjustments, some employees continue to have problems with musculoskeletal symptoms and in such cases a specific ergonomic workplace/DSE assessment may be appropriate.
 Please contact us if you would like further details of our musculoskeletal services.